DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 Feature | Behavior
 --- | ---
-Multi-line expressions | Subsequent lines are indented one level deeper than the initial line PHP blocks indentation | Contents of PHP blocks is indented from the beginning of the line, the open tag is not moved Code blocks | Body of a declarations starts on a new line, while control flow block starts on the same line as the construct
+Multi-line expressions | Subsequent lines are indented one level deeper than the initial line PHP blocks indentation | Content of PHP blocks is indented from the beginning of the line, the open tag is not moved Code blocks | Body of a declarations starts on a new line, while control flow block starts on the same line as the construct

 ```php